Tushar-Metrani/textinsights/README.md

 It allows users to analyze and manipulate their text with features like **word and character counting**, **case conversion**, **tone detection**, **Reading Level Detection** — all in a responsive and modern UI.

 ---
+- ⚠️ Note - tone detection may take some time as the render server might be waking from sleep mode.
+---

 ## 🚀 Features